Dingo: Hunting behaviour

 Dingoes, dingo hybrids, and feral dogs usually attack from the rear as they pursue their prey.
 They kill their prey by biting the throat, which damages the trachea and the major blood vessels of the neck.
 The size of the hunting pack is determined by the type of prey targeted, with large packs formed to help hunt large prey.
 Large prey can include kangaroos, cattle, water buffalo, and feral horses.
-Dingoes will assess and target prey based on the prey's ability to inflict damage on dingoes.
+Dingoes will assess and target prey based on the prey's ability to inflict damage.
 Large kangaroos are the most commonly killed prey.
 The main tactic is to sight the kangaroo, bail it up, then kill it.

 Dingoes typically hunt large kangaroos by having lead dingoes chase the quarry toward the paths of their pack mates, which are skilled at cutting corners in chases.
 The kangaroo becomes exhausted and is then killed.
 This same tactic is used by wolves, African wild dogs, and hyenas.
 Another tactic shared with African wild dogs is a relay pursuit until the prey is exhausted.
 A pack of dingoes is three times as likely to bring down a kangaroo than an individual because the killing is done by those following the lead chaser, which has also become exhausted.

 Two patterns are seen for the final stage of the attack.
 An adult or juvenile kangaroo is nipped at the hamstrings of the hind legs to slow it before an attack to the throat.
 A small adult female or juvenile is bitten on the neck or back by dingoes running beside it.
 In one area of Central Australia, dingoes hunt kangaroos by chasing them into a wire fence, where they become temporarily immobilised.

 The largest male red kangaroos tend to ignore dingoes, even when the dingoes are hunting the younger males and females.
 A large eastern grey kangaroo successfully fought off an attack by a single dingo that lasted over an hour.
 Wallabies are hunted in a similar manner to kangaroos, the difference being that a single dingo hunts using scent rather than sight and the hunt may last several hours.